 Under clause 3.12.1 of the Rules, NEMMCO's power to tender and contract for reserves in response to a projected shortfall ('Reserve Trader powers') expires on 1 July 2008.

 The Commission notes that during the CRR, the Panel and stakeholders commented on the distortionary impact of the current Reserve Trader arrangements on the market, and considered whether it was appropriate for these arrangements to continue beyond their expiry date, in light of these impacts.
-The Panel noted in its Issues Paper on the CRR that the Reserve Trader arrangements may have a disortionary effect on the market as it may "diminish incentives for the market to respond to reserve shortfalls and place an ongoing reliance on central intervention"^{13.}
+The Panel noted in its Issues Paper on the CRR that the Reserve Trader arrangements may have a distortionary effect on the market as they may "diminish incentives for the market to respond to reserve shortfalls and place an ongoing reliance on central intervention".

-Some of the specific distortionary effects that the Reserve Trader may have on the market, that were highlighted by the Panel during the CRR, include:
+Some of the specific distortionary effects that the Reserve Trader arrangements may have on the market, that were highlighted by the Panel during the CRR, include:

-- The Reserve Trader may distort incentives for investment in generation and may lead to under investment, as it reduces market incentives to respond to reserve shortfalls14; - NEMMCO is in a weak bargaining position when it contracts for reserves as it only contracts for reserves in response to a projected shortfall.
-This may increase the potential costs of reserves15; - The cost of the Reserve Trader creates an unhedgeable and unpredictable levy on retailers and results in the cost of market inefficiencies being passed on to consumers16; and - The Reserve Trader does not induce new supply into the market as it is invoked only months prior to a projected shortfall and as a result relies primarily on a demand response17.
+- The Reserve Trader may distort incentives for investment in generation and may lead to under investment, as it reduces market incentives to respond to reserve shortfalls; - NEMMCO is in a weak bargaining position when it contracts for reserves as it only contracts for reserves in response to a projected shortfall.
+This may increase the potential costs of reserves;